aag-peace/raytracer/README.md

-raytracer
+Raytracer
 =========

-This project has two parts:
+This project has two parts:<br>
-1. Loop subdivision
+1. Loop subdivision<br>
-2. Raytracing
+2. Raytracing<br>

-A basic raytracer with shadows and reflection implemented.
+A basic raytracer with shadows and reflection implemented.<br>
-There is a file naming 'doc.pdf' which contains all the implementation and sample outputs.
+There is a file naming 'doc.pdf' which contains detail about all the implementation and sample outputs.<br>